1 Introduction to JMX Technology

 - JSR 160: Java Management Extensions (JMX) Remote API

-The JSRs are defined by the API documentation that is generated by the Javadoc tool, and in the PDF specification documents for each JSR.
+The JSRs are defined by the API documentation that is generated by the JavaDoc tool, and in the Java Management Extensions (JMX) Specification, version 1.4 (JMX Specification).

 As its name indicates, the JMX Remote API adds remote capabilities to the JMX Specification, enabling you to remotely monitor and manage applications, systems, and networks.
 In this guide, the term JMX technology is used to describe both the JMX Specification and the JMX Remote API.